Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 <img alt="numpy.linspace on numpy.org" src="/images/2021/05/numpy-linspace-compare.png" >

-On the left is the documentation for numpy when visiting https://numpy.org.
+On the left is the documentation for numpy when visiting [the NumPy website](https://numpy.org).
 Let's call that "rendered documentation".
 On the right what you get in Jupyter Lab or in the IPython or regular Python REPL, let's cal that "help documentation" since it is typically reached via `identifer?` or `help(identifier)`